department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/charter.md

 * 2nd Wednesday of every sprint, 1-hour
 * On a [zoom meeting](https://us02web.zoom.us/j/93282204164)

-### **Issue Etiquette**
+#### Issue Etiquette

-For an issue to go into the Current Sprint column, it must have the following (created using the “Standard Issue Template”):
+For an issue to go into the Current Sprint column, it must have the following (created using the [Standard Issue Template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=&labels=&template=standard-issue.md&title=):

 - Estimate
 - Title that explains task
 - Description with Background and Acceptance Criteria
-- Labels: vsa-caregivers
+- Labels: _your team's labels_
 - User Story (if applicable), Goal, and Acceptance Criteria
 - Nested in an Epic